 The road from Tobermory west to Calgary cuts inland, leaving most of Mull's north coast wild and inaccessible.
 It continues through the settlement of Dervaig to the beach at Calgary.
 From here onwards you are treated to spectacular coastal views; it's worth doing the route in reverse from Grunart for the best vistas.

 Ulva, meaning ‘Wolf’s Island’ in Norse, is a privately owned island on the west coast of Mull.
 A peaceful place to escape the crowds thronging Mull in the summer, it has good walking and off-road-biking, a 9th-century Viking fort, and an old chapel with a graveyard.
 It is linked by a bridge to the even more remote Isle of Gometra.

 The road from Craignure to Fionnphort climbs through wild and desolate scenery before reaching the southwestern part of the island, which consists of a long peninsula called the Ross of Mull.
 The Ross has a spectacular south coast lined with black basalt cliffs that give way further west to white-sand beaches and pink granite crags.

 Craignure & Around

 The central part of the island, between the Craignure–Fionnphort road and the narrow isthmus between Salen and Gruline, contains the island's highest peak, Ben More (966m) and some of its wildest scenery.
-The narrow B8035 road along the southern shore of Loch na Keal squeezes past some impressive cliffs before cutting south towards Loch Scridain.
+In tiny Gruline is the mausoleum of Lachlan Macquarie, enlightened fifth governor of New South Wales (Australia) and a Mull native.